 The girls like to have notebooks to write things down.
 They've had so many notebooks in the last couple of years, but as I buy them on special at about five cents each, I figure it's not too great an expense.

 They took notes of the cows they saw - the tricky ones were those without whole tags.
-545 in the picture, is one of those with only the numbered tag on the back of her ear.
+545 in the picture, is one of those with the numbered tag only on the back of her ear.

 The calls of a female Putangitangi - Paradise Duck - this morning caused me to look up to wherever she was, which turned out to be in the branches of the big Northern Rata which is most readily visible from the driveway.